AstraZeneca Target of Unusually High Options Trading (NASDAQ:AZN)

-AstraZeneca PLC (NASDAQ:AZN – Get Free Report) saw some unusual options trading activity on Thursday.
-Stock investors purchased 33,864 call options on the stock.
-This is an increase of approximately 104% compared to the typical volume of 16,573 call options.
+AstraZeneca PLC (NASDAQ:AZN – Get Free Report) was the target of some unusual options trading on Tuesday.
+Stock investors acquired 30,334 put options on the company.
+This is an increase of 75% compared to the average volume of 17,294 put options.

-Several analysts have issued reports on AZN shares.
-StockNews.com started coverage on shares of AstraZeneca in a research report on Wednesday, August 23rd.
+A number of analysts have recently weighed in on AZN shares.
+StockNews.com began coverage on shares of AstraZeneca in a research note on Wednesday, August 23rd.
 They issued a “strong-buy” rating for the company.
-Deutsche Bank Aktiengesellschaft downgraded shares of AstraZeneca from a “buy” rating to a “hold” rating in a research report on Tuesday, July 4th.
-UBS Group raised shares of AstraZeneca from a “neutral” rating to a “buy” rating in a research report on Wednesday, July 12th.
-Erste Group Bank reaffirmed a “hold” rating on shares of AstraZeneca in a research report on Friday, September 8th.
-Finally, Argus decreased their price target on shares of AstraZeneca from $85.00 to $80.00 in a research report on Friday, May 26th.
-Two analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $103.00.
+Argus decreased their price target on shares of AstraZeneca from $85.00 to $80.00 in a report on Friday, May 26th.
+HSBC started coverage on AstraZeneca in a research note on Friday, July 14th.
+They issued a “buy” rating on the stock.
+UBS Group upgraded AstraZeneca from a “neutral” rating to a “buy” rating in a research note on Wednesday, July 12th.
+Finally, Erste Group Bank reaffirmed a “hold” rating on shares of AstraZeneca in a research report on Friday, September 8th.
+Two research analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, AstraZeneca presently has a consensus rating of “Moderate Buy” and an average price target of $103.00.

-AstraZeneca (NASDAQ:AZN – Get Free Report) last released its quarterly earnings results on Friday, July 28th.
-The company reported $1.08 earnings per share for the quarter, topping analysts’ consensus estimates of $0.97 by $0.11.
-AstraZeneca had a net margin of 13.86% and a return on equity of 30.39%.
-The business had revenue of $11.42 billion during the quarter, compared to the consensus estimate of $11.06 billion.
-On average, equities research analysts predict that AstraZeneca will post 3.66 earnings per share for the current fiscal year.
+AstraZeneca (NASDAQ:AZN – Get Free Report) last released its quarterly earnings data on Friday, July 28th.
+The company reported $1.08 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.97 by $0.11.
+The business had revenue of $11.42 billion for the quarter, compared to analysts’ expectations of $11.06 billion.
+AstraZeneca had a return on equity of 30.39% and a net margin of 13.86%.
+As a group, sell-side analysts anticipate that AstraZeneca will post 3.66 earnings per share for the current year.

 AstraZeneca Cuts Dividend

 The firm also recently announced a semi-annual dividend, which was paid on Monday, September 11th.
-Shareholders of record on Friday, August 11th were paid a dividend of $0.465 per share.
-The ex-dividend date of this dividend was Thursday, August 10th.
+Investors of record on Friday, August 11th were paid a $0.465 dividend.
+The ex-dividend date was Thursday, August 10th.
 This represents a yield of 2%.
-AstraZeneca’s payout ratio is 45.73%.
+AstraZeneca’s payout ratio is currently 45.73%.

 AstraZeneca Company Profile